 Associate Professor of Nursing

-Dr. Deborah Konkle-Parker has a varied nurse practitioner role in The University of Mississippi Medical Center HIV clinic.
-She also serves as Principal Investigator for the Mississippi site of the Delta Region AIDS Education and Training Center, as well as a faculty member in the graduate programs at the UMMC School of Nursing, where she teaches research to master's and PhD students.
-She also conducts research regarding adherence to HIV treatment and was a clinician in the HIV clinic for many years, as she recognized her love for and the desperate need for behavioral research in management of chronic HIV disease.
-This led her to complete a PhD program and embark in an NIH-funded Patient-Oriented Research Career Development Award (K-23).
-After completion of this research development, she has continued to pursue expansion of the HIV-related research at UMMC, which has included her funded R34 and other collaborative efforts.
+Dr. Deborah Konkle-Parker has a varied nurse practitioner role in the University of Mississippi Medical Center Infectious Diseases clinic.
+She also serves as Principal Investigator (PI) for the Mississippi site of the UAB-MS cohort for the Women’s Interagency HIV Study, a long-term national observational study of women living with or at risk for HIV.
+She is also the PI for the Mississippi site of the Delta Region AIDS Education and Training Center.
+She has served nearly her entire professional career as an HIV clinician, and in doing so, has recognized the desperate need for behavioral research in management of many chronic diseases, especially HIV disease.
+This led her to complete a Ph.D. program and embark in an NIH-funded Patient-Oriented Research Career Development Award (K-23).
+After completion of this research development, she has continued to pursue expansion of the HIV-related research at UMMC, which has included her funded R34 to test an intervention to improve treatment adherence, and other collaborative efforts.
 Her main focus is in improving health outcomes for vulnerable populations in Mississippi, including those with HIV, through research, education and practice.

 2500 North State Street